 The man behind the markup: a self introduction

-As a kid, I made my first website when I was eight.
-I still remember making the banner in MS Paint.
-Like any American kid who lived up in a town too small to be important, I grew up on the internet.
-I was that kid in your class who was on Neopets first.
-Now in my twenties, my life has been bicoastal and bicontintental.
-I was born in Maryland, but mostly grew up in Texas, where I attended UT-Austin.
-I moved to Japan after graduation to teach English in the JET Program.
+A little about me: I made my first website when I was eight.
+In fact, I still remember making the banner in MS Paint.
+Like any American kid who lived in a town too small to be important, I grew up on the internet.
+I was the kid in class who was on Neopets first.
+I haunted a lot of MUDs and played a lot of text games in my formative years while huddled over an old, overheating computer.
+As an adult, my life has been bicoastal and bicontinental.
+I was born in Maryland but grew up mostly in Texas, where I studied Classics at UT Austin.
+Next, I moved to Japan after graduation to teach English in the JET Program.

-I live in West Hollywood now with my amazing boyfriend, Chris, and our extensive collection of inflatable dinosaurs.
-By day I’m a front-end developer for an education company, and by night I’m building interactive experiences.
-I haunted a lot of MUDs and played a lot of text games in my formative years, huddled over an old, overheating computer.
-I like combining procedural narratives with artificial life, and ultimately I try to find discrete chunks of fun within intricate simulations.
+I now live in West Hollywood with an extensive collection of inflatable dinosaurs.
+By day, I’m a front-end developer for an education company.
+By night, I’m building interactive experiences in corners of the internet.
+I enjoy combining procedural narratives with artificial life in a way that lets me hunt for discrete units of fun within intricate simulations.